.

 NOTE: The duration parameter for the home limit should be set to zero.
 A non-zero value will result in the home limit being missed.

-Configuration Attributes: "I/O" Tab Page
+Configuration Attributes: "Demand" Tab Page

 Configuration Attributes: "Info" Tab Page